Colorado River Rafting

 During this time, we’re generally able to offer a wider selection of crafts to try out on calmer stretches of the river, like stand-up paddleboards or inflatable kayaks, and the heat of summer is a welcome invitation to swim in the brisk Colorado.
 Rafters aren’t immune to unpredictable weather in the summer, though.
 During monsoon season (July through September), rafters can anticipate frequent afternoon thunderstorms.

-Grand Canyon Considerations
+Grand Canyon River Trip Considerations

 The best time to raft Grand Canyon is a bit of a different scenario.
 Before the Colorado River flows through Grand Canyon, it hits Lake Powell.
 As a result, Grand Canyon rafting trips rely on dam-controlled water releases from the upstream reservoir all year long.
 This means rafters won’t necessarily see drastic changes in water levels during spring snowmelt season, but the big legendary whitewater that Grand Canyon is known for is guaranteed throughout the Colorado River rafting season.
 Arguably, the months of April and October are considered the best time for Grand Canyon rafting trips, because there are fewer people in the canyon, temperatures are milder, and the conditions are ideal for side hikes and exploring.

-Why Colorado River Rafting with OARS?
+Why Colorado River rafting with OARS?

 OARS has been offering Colorado River rafting trips since 1969 and was selected as the first exclusively oar-powered rafting outfitter authorized to run trips on the Colorado River through Grand Canyon in 1972.
 Since then, our offerings have expanded to include some of the most iconic stretches of river throughout the West and the world.

-With 50-plus years in the business, we’ve earned a reputation for maintaining the gold standard for river trips by hiring only the best guides in the industry, using the best equipment, and maintaining the kind of personal service that can only come from a second generation, family-owned and operated business.
+With 50-plus years in the river running business, we’ve earned a reputation for maintaining the gold standard for river trips by hiring only the best guides in the industry, using the best equipment, and maintaining the kind of personal service that can only come from a second generation, family-owned and operated business.

 Discover your next OARS Adventure